Mr S Power

 At St Peter’s, students gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 The curriculum has been structured to equip students to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps students to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 In Key Stage 3, students are taught about the development of church, state and society in Medieval Britain 1066-1509.
-In Year 7 students are taught about warfare in the ancient world and about the events leading up to and including the Norman Conquest of 1066.
+Year 7 students follow a mastery curriculum focusing on Causation, Change and Continuity and Interpretations and the events leading up to and including the Norman Conquest of 1066.
 Students also study major features of Britain's medieval past including religion and architecture, the feudal System and the structure of medieval society.
 Students also study the major changes to religion and society that happened during the Tudor era.

 In Year 8, students focus on the relationship between the crown and parliament by studying the background to and key events of the English Civil War.
 Students also study the major political, religious and social changes in this period and how these affected people throughout the British Isles.
 They also study how and why the UK experienced an industrial revolution and how this helped Britain develop into a world empire.